 Rampage Total Destruction differs from previous installments by adding depth, so that your character can climb up the face of a building rather than the side and can walk into the background to get at other buildings or vehicles.
 Each city is divided into blocks and the next block can be seen in the background (though you cannot walk to it).
 You proceed from block-to-block when either the level timer expires or you've destroyed every available building.
 Unlike Rampage World Tour the screen doesn't wrap around: you have the current screen and then two off to each side.
 Every level has some kind of challenge to complete based around eating certain things or getting certain special tokens in order to get bonus points and unlock attack upgrades.
 After 10 blocks you have a boss fight with the CEO of Scum Labs who comes at you in some kind of fancy vehicle to try to stop you; destroying him is the challenge for that level.
 After that you proceed to the next level.

 The stick on the nunchuk is used to move; when on the ground up and down take you into the background and foreground and up and down a building when you are on a building.
 B is jump and A has a number of functions.
 At its most basic A=punch; swiping the wiimote at a person or car on the ground picks them up.
-Pressing A with a person in your hand eats them; if you have car you throw it -- you can also throw cars at buildings, which is pretty cool.
-A wiimote swipe will also do the throw, so be sure to remember not to throw your food away when you have a person in hand!
+Pressing A with a person in your hand eats them; if you have car you throw it -- you can throw cars at buildings, which is pretty cool.
 If you're on a building A punches the building and as in previous games moving your directional stick away from the building allows you to swing an arm out, say to hit a nearby apache helicopter.
 Swiping the wiimote left or right on a building causes you to do a wind-up punch which does more damage than a regular one, though this takes more time to deliver.
 Swinging the wiimote down whilst on a building is supposed to deliver a kick to it, but the motion detection really needed some more tweaking here and often you'll need to angle the downward motion or it gets detected as a swipe.
-Likewise kicking something whilst on the ground (called "punting" in the manual) is supposed to be motion down+A, but this rarely gets detected properly and often gets translated as simply a downward smash which is just a jerk of the wiimote down.
+Likewise kicking something whilst on the ground (called "punting" in the manual) is supposed to be motion down+A, but this rarely gets detected properly and often gets translated as simply a downward smash which is a jerk of the wiimote down.
 Thankfully there's an alternative in the form of direction stick down+A which works more consistently.
 You can do jump kicks like in World Tour by pressing jump and then punch, you can do double jumps by pressing jump and then jump again whilst in the air.
 Lastly you can do a spin attack by swinging the wiimote after jumping.